LiGuer/Math/note/Stochastic_Process.md

       - When the random sample $ζ$ is determined, the random process degenerates into a continuous time function

   - Property
-    * Correlation function & Covariance function
+    * Correlation Function & Covariance Function
       - Define
         $$
         \begin{align*}